mehulagg/gitlab/doc/administration/geo/replication/configuration.md

 Your **secondary** node is now configured!

-You can login to the **secondary** node with the same credentials you used for the **primary** node.
+You can log in to the **secondary** node with the same credentials you used for the **primary** node.
 Visit the **secondary** node's **Admin Area > Geo** (`/admin/geo/nodes`) in your browser to check if it's correctly identified as a **secondary** Geo node and if Geo is enabled.